 What You Can Do

-50 Things You Can Do Tomorrow to be Kinder to the Earth
+Small and Large Things You Can Do Today to be Kinder to the Earth

 • No Mow May is not enough on its own - if your lawn is only grass that is fertilized then there is no benefit to bees.
 No Mow May should encourage us to create a more biodiverse space by planting native flowers and shrubs, in place of grass, which will also reduce mowing in the future.
 Source: Xerces.org